 If you are considering making a whistleblower claim, you should move quickly.
 Someone else may decide to file a claim first, which means that you miss out on a potentially lucrative award.
 There are also deadlines to follow when making a whistleblower claim.
 Failure to adhere to those deadlines could result in the loss of your claim.

-A Nashville whistleblower attorney can help you if you decide whether to file a whistleblower claim.
+A whistleblower attorney in Nashville from EC Law can help you if you decide whether to file a whistleblower claim.
 The dedicated and experienced legal team of The Employment and Consumer Law Group can review your claim to determine whether you may be legally entitled to report and pursue a whistleblower claim.
 Having an attorney may mean that you can make your claim anonymously, thereby protecting your career and livelihood.

 If you are harassed or retaliated against for your claim, our knowledgeable legal team can pursue the compensation you may be entitled to for your employer’s wrongful retaliation, including reinstatement to your position, back pay, and other damages.